Performance Application FAQs

 The Midwest Clinic requires that performing groups who appear at the conference wait four years from the year AFTER they performed before they may apply again.
-For example, groups that performed in 2011 or later would ineligible to submit a performance application in 2015.
+For example, groups that performed in 2013 or later would be ineligible to submit a performance application in 2017.

 Do ensembles that have applied before have a higher chance of being selected than ensembles that are applying for the first time?
 The number of times an ensemble has applied is not a factor in the decision.
 What does matters is the quality of the application.

 Some of the questions on the application do not apply to my group.
 Is there another application I should be using?
 All performing organizations should use the same performance application form.
 If there are questions that do not apply to your group, indicate that they are not applicable by typing N/A in those spaces.

 Which application form should I use if I would like to bring a chamber ensemble to The Midwest Clinic?
 You should use the performance application if you would like to play a concert at Midwest.
 Please use the clinic application if you would like to present a clinic session that combines instruction with chamber music performance.

 Is the choice of literature (grade level) on the audition recording important, and does it make any difference if the recording is weighted toward transcriptions, contemporary or older, more established and well-known repertoire?